Emergency Dental Care: How to Deal with Your Dental Emergency

 Lost Fillings or Crowns

 If you have lost a filling or a crown, call your dentist right away.
 To temporarily fill the gap for a lost filling, you can use sugarless gum or dental cement.
 Do not use sugar-filled gum, as this will be sure to cause pain.
 If you’ve lost a crown, make sure to find it and bring it with you to the dentist.
 Clove oil (found at your local drug store or in the spice aisle of the grocery store) can help to reduce pain and sensitivity in the affected area.
-If it is possible, you should try to reattach the crown to the tooth.
+If possible, you should try to reattach the crown to the tooth.
 Using over-the-counter dental cement or denture adhesive will help secure it until you can get to the dentist’s office.

 Objects Between Teeth